trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - [HTTP2 Vs. HTTP1 – Let’s Understand The Two Protocols](https://cheapsslsecurity.com/p/http2-vs-http1/)
 - [HTTP 2 protocol – it is faster, but is it also safer?](https://research.securitum.com/http-2-protocol-it-is-faster-but-is-it-also-safer/)

 However, you should know a client that does not support HTTP/2 will never ask the server for an HTTP/2 communication upgrade: the communication between them will be fully HTTP/1.1.
-A client that supports HTTP/2 will ask the server (using HTTP/1.1) for an HTTP/2 upgrade:
+A client that supports HTTP/2 never makes a HTTP/2 request by default and will ask the server (using HTTP/1.1 with `Upgrade: HTTP/2.0` header) for an HTTP/2 upgrade:

   - if the server is HTTP/2 ready, then the server will notice the client as such: the communication between them will be switched to HTTP/2
   - if the server is not HTTP/2 ready, then the server will ignore the upgrade request answering with HTTP/1.1: the communication between them should stay plenty HTTP/1.1

-An HTTP/2 client never makes a HTTP/2 request by default.
-It always makes an HTTP/1.1 request with `Upgrade: HTTP/2.0` header.

 ##### How to debug HTTP/2?